biluodrc/COSC504-Project/README.md

 ## AllegroDB

 ### Build Environment

-Supposing you have a the Docker client.
-Run the following script to build a AllegroGraph Database environment:
+Assuming that you have the Docker client installed, run the following script to build an AllegroGraph Database environment:

 ''
 docker pull franzinc/agraph
 ''

-Then run the agraph container and open http://localhost:10035/ in your browser.
+Then, run the agraph container and open http://localhost:10035/ in your browser.

 First, we need to build a repository named COSC504 by running the code 'main.py'.

 Second, insert data into the repository:

-1. Open http://localhost:10035/ in your browser;
+Open http://localhost:10035/ in your browser.
 ![image](https://user-images.githubusercontent.com/44452689/234490338-7fef4e13-d6f2-4094-8190-4f17167b5250.png)

-2. select Repositories COSC 504;
+Select Repositories -> COSC 504.
 ![image](https://user-images.githubusercontent.com/44452689/234490423-a0eebf5e-b9b9-44f5-8747-dd726a38ef4c.png)

-3. Import RDF: from an uploaded file, including chameleon.rdf, crocodile.rdf, and squirrel.rdf.
-(Choose format as Turtle)
+Import RDF from an uploaded file, including chameleon.rdf, crocodile.rdf, and squirrel.rdf.
+Choose format as Turtle.
 ![image](https://user-images.githubusercontent.com/44452689/234490484-7d663601-6002-4e5c-adbd-bc81ff8d9144.png)

 ### Test Query Performance